khushibarjatia/English-Learning-App/README.md

 ## Future Scope

-There are a lot of features that can be added to the project such as:
+There are several features that will be added in the next phase to further enhance the applicability of the app such as:

-   * Word of the Day and Phrase of the Day can be displayed so that the user can learn a new word and phrase each day in a fun manner.
+   * 'Word of the Day' and 'Phrase of the Day' can be displayed as a ticker to help users learn a new word and phrase each day in a fun manner.
+This will also help users to crack competitive exams like TOEFL, SAT, etc.

-   * Some riddles, crosswords and puzzles can be a part of the app.
+   * Some riddles, crosswords and puzzles can be included in the app.

-   * A chatbot can be added to the app so that the user can also work on his accent and pronounciation.
+   * Chatbot functionality can be added to provide an interface for users to get prompt responses to queries in real time mode.

-   * A translator can be added that translates something written in some other language to English.
+   * Translation module can be added to help translate words/sentences from other languages to English.
+This will help adoption of this app across variety of non-English speaking audience/users.

-   * The user's progress can be monitored by displaying his previous tests' scores and his areas of improvement in the form of a pie chart.
+   * The user's progress can be monitored by subjecting him to take regular tests to gauge his expertise on English during the course of his learning.
+Reporting module can then be included to display his current and previous tests that will provide a very clear indicator of gaps to overcome in subsequent sessions.
+Comparative charts (bar/pie) can be displayed to showcase user's performance vis-a-vis benchmark results targeted.

 ## Screenshots